top of page

 The wine benefits from the proximity of the sparkling sea and the mineral-rich limestone soil, which work together to beautifully balance the natural exuberance of the Nero d'Avola grape with a vibrant freshness.
 This elegantly structured wine reveals a captivating bouquet of ripe forest fruits, intertwined with the zesty essence of sunny orange peel.
 The result is a complex and harmonious flavour profile that lingers on the palate, providing a long and satisfying finish.

 The bright ruby red wine is celebrated for its balanced, fruit-forward flavour profile and elegant structure.
 Expect prominent notes of ripe dark fruits such as black cherry, plum, and berries.
-This vintage also reveal complex hints of numerous flowers and fresh herbs, including sage and Sicilian rosemary, complement the plummy fruit and lead to a savory long and layered finish.
+This vintage also reveal complex hints of numerous flowers and fresh herbs, including sage and Sicilian rosemary, complement the plummy fruit and lead to a savoury long and layered finish.
 It is light, smooth, and tannic.

 The wine is aged for 10 months in small French oak barrels, with some of the barrels being new.